grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 The thumps came faster, flowing together until the detritus of the huts was being blasted into the air in a long continuous stream of pulverized wood and straw.
 The ram of the _Grackle_ was being used to plow a direct route through, as though the ramshackle homes were nothing but so much snow needing to be cleared from the central artery of some Northern city.
 A path of monstrous destruction, moving rapidly towards the _Prospect_.

-"Sir Trelew, that sub that was after us?
+"Sir Piero, that sub that was after us?
 They are coming this way," said Percy.
 "Is there any chance we can move faster through here?"

-Sir Trelew looked behind him and saw the rampaging destruction headed towards them.
+Sir Piero looked behind him and saw the rampaging destruction headed towards them.

 "Sorry Captain Percy, I am not destroying my neighbors homes for the sake of your boat."